THYROID SURGERY

 HOW IS IT DONE?

-A waterproof dressing is used and you will be able to eat and drink as tolerated after surgery.
-The waterproof dressing is often removed after 5–7 days.
-Neck wounds usually heal up well with a fine scar.
+A waterproof dressing is usually applied, and you can eat and drink as tolerated after surgery.
+The dressing is often removed after 5–7 days.
+Neck wounds usually heal well and often leave a fine scar.